collocations.org

 Just follow the signs for Bridgend.

-SIGN + VERB
+sign + VERB

-read sth, say sth
+read sth

 The sign read ‘No Fishing’.

-indicate sth
+indicate sth, mark sth

-This sign indicates that cycling is allowed.
+This sign indicates that photography is allowed.

 point

-The sign pointed down a small lane.
+The sign pointed down a narrow road.

-advertise sth | warn
+advertise sth

 signs warning against trespass